pecuchet/dotburo-website/storage/content/blog/2018/03/laravel-guzzle-cache-middleware.md

 /*
 Title: Caching HTTP requests with Laravel 5.5 and Guzzle&nbsp;6
 Date: 2018-03-11
-Modified: 2018-03-11
+Modified: 2018-03-24
 Read: 1
 Keywords: php, laravel, guzzle, cache
 */
-We needed a simple and unobtrusive way to cache our multiple API queries within Laravel.
+While working on a project making recurrent requests against several API's, I needed a simple and unobtrusive way to cache our multiple API queries within Laravel.
 It turns out this is quite easy with Guzzle.
 Just call the class beneath like so:
 <br>
 ```